SatSale/SatSale/README.md

 1. Donation page and button for your website that you can easily embed/link to anywhere.
 2. Bitcoin payment gateway, including a Woocommerce plugin that easily turns any Wordpress site into a Bitcoin accepting store.
-3. Versatile API and payments platform.
+3. Versatile API and payments platform. for both on-chain and lightning payments (supporting both clightning and lnd).

-Other Bitcoin payment processors are known for being difficult to install and self-host.
+Other Bitcoin payment processors are known for being difficult to install and self-host, SatSale is easy to modify, and build upon.

 SatSale makes donation buttons simple - easy copy paste the one line HTML iframe into your site.
 With a simple Python backend to talk to your own Bitcoin node, SatSale uses RPC to generate new addresses, and monitors the payment status with your own copy of the blockchain.